Skip to main content

 CVSS

-CVSS, or Common Vulnerability Scoring System, is a framework for assessing the severity and potential impact of security vulnerabilities.
-It provides a standardized method for rating vulnerabilities to help organizations prioritize their responses and allocate resources effectively.
+CVSS, or Common Vulnerability Scoring System, provides a standardized method for rating vulnerabilities to help organizations prioritize their responses and allocate resources effectively.

 • Scores are based on metrics evaluating exploitability and impact.